mukarramjavid/mukarramblog/content/blog/new-beginnings/index.md

 ---
 title: First Blog
 date: "2020-04-19T22:45:32.169Z"
 description: This is my first blog.
-Here you can find some categories of blogs like Islamic Theories, Social Activities etc.
+Here you can find some categories of blogs like Islamic Theories, Social Activities and Regular Activities etc.
 ---

 ## Alhamdulillah for always giving me what I needed instead of what I wanted.